Topaz1618/Topaz1618.github.io/_posts/2023-03-26-Docker-K8s-Trade-Off.markdown

 - For smaller applications that run on a single server or a small number of servers, using shell scripts or Docker may be sufficient. a small Kubernetes cluster with 3-5 nodes may seem like overkill.

-As your application grows and becomes more complex, managing it with shell scripts or Docker can become challenging and time-consuming.
+However as your application grows and becomes more complex, managing it with shell scripts or Docker can become challenging and time-consuming.
 However, there are several Docker features and tools available that existing developers can easily implement to achieve availability, scalability, and reliability, similar to what Kubernetes can provide.